chesterbeckett/chesterbeckett.github.io/_posts/2025-06-17-x-forwarded-for-and-azure-monitor.md

 You need to do a few things to get it set properly:

 - Update the source transformation query to include the new column.
-Remember the order that the column is in from your (log headers)[#schema-example-file].
+Remember the order that the column is in, from your [log headers](#schema-example-file).
 - Update the Table Schema with the new column > LAW > Tables > Edit Table Schema.
 This update will take around 15mins to take effect, so be patient with the ingestion to see the result.